Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 Mountain trucks

 Several bus companies offer transfers from Reykjavík into Thórsmörk with big wheel river trucks, such as Trex and Reykjavík Excursions.
 Usually they operate from mid-June to mid-September, when the tracks are open.
-You will need to stay overnight either in Skógar or in Thórsmörk if you want to do the Fimmvörðuháls hike in one day.
+If you want to do the Fimmvörðuháls hike in one day, you’ll need to stay overnight either in Skógar or in Thórsmörk.
 There’s also a variety of exciting day trips with local guides.
 Midgard Adventure offer a hiking tour in giant-tyre Super Jeeps from their basecamp in Hvolsvöllur.
 Southcoast Adventure have several tour options, as well as a scheduled Thórsmörk transfer from Hvolsvöllur.

 Hvolsvöllur accommodation